-To check the status of your refund, go to Where's My Refund at IRS.gov/refunds, or use the free IRS2Go app, 24 hours a day, 7 days a week.
-Information about your return will generally be available within 4 weeks after you mail your return.
+To check the status of your refund, go to Check My Refund Status at IRS.gov/Refunds, or use the free IRS2Go app, 24 hours a day, 7 days a week.
+Information about your return generally will be available within 4 weeks after you mail your return.

 The exact whole dollar amount of your expected refund.

 Where's My Refund? will provide an actual personalized refund date as soon as the IRS processes your tax return and approves your refund.

 Refund of tax withheld on a Form 1042-S.